andyburu/BioMIDI/README.md

 5. Clean up threading
 6. Add support for Kinnect
 7. Let motion2MIDI splitt the screen and send multiple CC messages
+8. Add GUI for heartbeat monitor that shows connection status and allows for modulation

 ## PROTOTYPES and their STATUS
 1. Use object tracking instead of motion detection.
 Status: Tracking dancing bodies is too unstable and CPU heavy.